Group tour North Peru South Ecuador, Chiclao, Trujillo, Cajamarca, Chachapoyas, Quenca, extencion Galapagos

 Day 2 Lima – Trujillo – Huanchaco

-you arrive in Lima, and direct connection flight to Trujillo.
+you arrive in Lima, Optional City tour + flight to Trujillo.

 Someone of Southamerica planet is at the airport to meet you.